Wizkas0/stenSaxAPI/README.md

 `{"playerID":"23886430-470c-40af-945c-cb111a87ba8b", "gameID":"46d51b49-a20c-43e7-8e73-b8ec6e0fa3da", "gameUrl":"http://localhost:8080/games/46d51b49-a20c-43e7-8e73-b8ec6e0fa3da/join"}`

 ## Joining a game
+To join a game, you make a POST request to the /games/gameID/join endpoint.
-If you have recieved a game-URL you can simply make a POST request to that URL in order to join that game.
-You can choose to provide the server with a name within a json object, otherwise your name will be "Anonymous".
-The server will respond with your player ID and the ID of the game you joined.
+If you have recieved a game-URL, you can simply make a POST request to that URL.
+Again, you can optionally add a payload containing a name to the request, otherwise your name will be "Anonymous".
+The server will respond with your player ID and the ID of the game you just joined.

 ### example request:
-`curl -X POST -d '{"name": "Kalle"}' -H "Content-Type: application/json" http://localhost:8080/games/46d51b49-a20c-43e7-8e73-b8ec6e0fa3da/join`
+`curl -X POST -d '{"name": "Guy"}' -H "Content-Type: application/json" http://localhost:8080/games/46d51b49-a20c-43e7-8e73-b8ec6e0fa3da/join`

 ### example response:
 `{"playerID":"ee95c8a5-a9eb-4992-8417-a0d4f36df785", "gameID":"46d51b49-a20c-43e7-8e73-b8ec6e0fa3da"}`

 ## Playing the game
-In order to play the game i.e. make your choice of either rock, paper or scissors, you make a POST request to the /games/gameID/play endpoint.
+In order to play the game, i.e. make your choice of either rock, paper or scissors, you make a POST request to the /games/gameID/play endpoint.
  The payload should be a json object containing your playerID and your choice.
 The server will echo back your choice to let you know the request was successful.